freenas/docker-images/gogs/README.md

       `false`
   - <u>Action:</u>
       Request crond to be run inside the container.
 Its default configuration will periodically run all scripts from `/etc/periodic/${period}` but custom crontabs can be added to `/var/spool/cron/crontabs/`.

-## Upgrade

-:exclamation::exclamation::exclamation:<span style="color: red">**Make sure you have volumed data to somewhere outside Docker container**</span>:exclamation::exclamation::exclamation:

-Steps to upgrade Gogs with Docker:

-- `docker pull gogs/gogs`
-- `docker stop gogs`
-- `docker rm gogs`
-- Finally, create container as the first time and don't forget to do same volume and port mapping.

-## Known Issues

-- The docker container can not currently be build on Raspberry 1 (armv6l) as our base image `alpine` does not have a `go` package available for this platform.